 2. Cocorico

-After six years' experience creating service marketplaces, Cocolabs, the startup behind Cocorico, decided to share the core of this open source solution - so as to move away from the generic "Software as a Service" model and make a platform of this type accessible to traditional players and startups.
+After six years of experience creating service marketplaces, Cocolabs, the startup behind Cocorico, decided to share the core of this open-source solution – so as to move away from the generic “Software as a Service” model and make a platform of this type accessible to traditional players and startups.

-This core allows enterprises to choose from 24 platforms which can be customised to their own needs.
-These including an 'Airbnb of sailboats' (Click&Boat), a 'Drivy for caravans' (Come&Drive), a service for agricultural equipment (WeFarmUp), and 'Ubers' for hairdressers (The Haircut).
+This core allows enterprises to choose from 24 platforms that can be customized to their own needs.
+These include an ‘Airbnb of sailboats’ (Click&Boat), a ‘Drivy for caravans’ (Come&Drive), a service for agricultural equipment (WeFarmUp), and ‘Ubers’ for hairdressers (The Haircut).

 Cocorico is accessible either as open source on its site or via custom order.